Auto Accidents

 How Common Are Car Accidents in Kansas?

-• Most involving fatalities (144) involved occupants of passenger cars
+• Most fatalities were car occupants

-What to do After a Car Accident:
+What To Do After a Car Accident

 Common Causes of Car Accidents